guraltsev/guraltsev.github.io/content/teaching/fa22-math2310/_index.md

 - Optimization of functions of several variables: critical points, extrema, second derivative test, boundary behavior, method of Lagrange multipliers.
 - Integration over 2D and 3D domains: Fubini's theorem, change of variables formula, integration in polar, cylindrical, and spherical coordinates
 - Parameterized surfaces and integration over surfaces
-- Vector fields: path integrals and flows, conservative vector fields and potentions
+- Vector fields: path integrals and flows, conservative vector fields and potentials
 - The fundamental theorem of calculus in higher dimensions: in various incarnations (Green's, Stokes', and the divergence theorems).

 [more details...](summary)